Introduction

 We defined R2R mappings for translating genes, diseases and pathways from KEGG GENES and genes from UniProt into a proprietary target vocabulary.
 Some more sophisticated mappings from the use case translate complex structural patterns and perform value transformations (e.g. extracting an integer value from a URI).
 The prevalent value transformations are extracting strings with a regular expression and modifying the target data types.

-Here are some examples of the mappings we used for:- mapping a KEGG GENE gene into a target vocabulary Gene
+• mapping a KEGG GENE gene into a target vocabulary Gene

 mp:Gene